Skip to main content

 Using app hooks requires making calls to the Checkout Frontend API, which requires an API access token to authenticate all calls.
 This API access token must be obtained and managed in addition to the client ID and client secret already assigned to your plugin.

-If your plugin is private, follow the instructions in the Quick Start to get your API access token.
+If your plugin is private, follow the instructions in Making API Calls to get your API access token.

 If you plugin is public, follow the instructions in Build Public Integrations to get your API access token.